 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

 Environmental Modifications:

-he, required by the member's plan of care, which are necessary to ensure ber, or which enable the member to function with greater independence.

-health, welfare and safety of the member, or which enable the member to function with greater independence in the home, and without which, the member would require institutionalization.
+Those physical adaptations to the home, required by the member's plan of care, which are necessary to ensure the health, welfare and safety of the member, or which enable the member to function with greater independence in the home, and without which, the member would require institutionalization.
 Such adaptations may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems which are necessary to accommodate the medical equipment which are necessary for the welfare of the member.